Planning, Research and Training Section

 If you are interested in testing for a police officer position with the Bakersfield Police Department you can email the Planning, Research and Training Section at RECRUITING@bakersfieldpd.us and request to be notified of upcoming testing.
 Be sure to include your name and the address you would like the notification to be mailed to within your request.
 If you are interested in other types of employment with the City of Bakersfield, you can contact the City of Bakersfield Human Resources Department at 661-326-3773 to request to be notified of testing dates for the position/s that interest you.

-Additional employment information can be obtained in person at the City of Bakersfield Human Resources Department, 1600 Truxtun Avenue, Bakersfield, CA 93301
+Additional employment information can be obtained in person at the City of Bakersfield Human Resources Department, 1600 Truxtun Avenue, Bakersfield, CA 93301, or online at www.bakersfieldcity.us.

 What do I do to attend the Bakersfield Law Enforcement Training Academy?

-The easiest way to attend the Bakersfield Law Enforcement Training Academy is to be hired by the Bakersfield Police Department.
-However, the academy is open individuals who meet the requirements for admission to Bakersfield College and can pass the required testing for admission to the academy.
-This testing includes:
+The only way to attend the Bakersfield Law Enforcement Training Academy is to be hired by the Bakersfield Police Department.
+The testing process includes:

 What are the educational requirements to become a police officer?